MintuJohnsontj/Django/README.md

 ## Step 6: Get the Project to Know About Our Application

-At this stage we have our "DEMOAPP" application, now we need to register it with our Django project "myproject".
+At this stage we have our "DEMOAPP" application, now we need to register it with our Django project "DEMOPROJECT".
 To do so, update INSTALLED_APPS tuple in the settings.py file of our project (add our app name):

     INSTALLED_APPS = (
        'django.contrib.admin',